-All admission offers are provisional and subject to cancellation if official documents to verify self-reported academic information are not received in Admissions/Relations with Schools and Colleges by the deadline pertaining to the term of entrance.
+All admission offers are provisional and subject to cancellation if official documents to verify self-reported academic information are not received in the Office of Admissions by the deadline pertaining to the term of entrance.
 Required documents include official test scores and final, official transcripts from high schools and colleges attended.
 Students admitted to fall semesters must be sure their official documents arrive five business days prior to their scheduled New Student Orientation session or by July 15, whichever date comes first.
 Students admitted to spring semesters must be sure their official documents are received by January 6.